CanardConfit/twitch-stream-recorder/README.md

 # twitch-stream-recorder
 A Docker container to automatically record Twitch streams.

+## Added by CanardConfit

+> Streams are saved in a single folder separate from the others instead of a general folder.

 ## Description
 This repository hosts the source code for a Docker container that can automatically record livestreams from Twitch as they go live.
 The main component is from [Ancalentari Twitch Stream Recorder](https://github.com/ancalentari/twitch-stream-recorder).